bitfalls/bitfalls_content/authors/tyaakow/02-crypto-cards/en_EN/final.md

 > *Our focus is to provide traditional financial services to the digital currencies community in a secure and compliant way.
 Users of Cryptopay brokerage services will be able to move holdings from bitcoin, to say, Apple stocks within a single account and without any additional effort.*
 > *As a regulated entity with payments and prepaid cards we are in the best position to combine a high level of service that our users love with regulatory requirements.*

 Further down the line they have full fledged banking for their users planned, IBAN accounts, and later an ICO and p2p marketplace / platform.
+They also have a [pretty good referral program](http://cryptopay.me/join/5f764873).

 ### Bitpay